meteorhacks/cluster/README.md

 export CLUSTER_SERVICE=web
 ```

-Now start as many as servers you like and DDP traffic will be sent to each instances randomly.
+Now start as many as servers as you like and DDP traffic will be sent to each of the instances randomly.
 You can also remove instances anytime without affecting the cluster or your app.

 [Live Demo - How to use cluster to scale your app](http://youtu.be/oudsAQZkvzQ?t=15m27s)

 ## API

-We've a very simple API and there are two version of the API:
+We have a very simple API and there are two version of the API:

 1. JavaScript API
 2. Environment Variables based API

-For a production app, it's recommend to use the Environment Variables based API.
+For a production app, it's recommended to use the Environment Variables based API.

 ### JS API